If you are asking yourself how to sell your course before you create it, you have come to the right place. 😉

 - Introduce your offer and make it clear who it’s for

-- Overview any features, benefits, price, and other key details
+- Overview of any features, benefits, price, and other key details

 - Share compelling, relatable stories from other students (special proof)